 - Note: You cannot see the connection with a full-sized adapter in place.
 To make sure that the system board is fully seated, lock the tab on the underside of the system-board latch in the opening (hole) in the chassis. - 6.
+Retighten the riser card mounting screw. - 7.
 If you want to install or remove any other options, do so now.
 Otherwise, go to "Completing the installation" on page 148.